-To be fair, on a general level, this comparison certainly holds true.
-For example, both sci-fi and fantasy stories involve imaginary worlds, strange creatures and forces beyond those which we experience in the here and now.
+To be fair, on a surface level, this comparison holds true.
+For example, both sci-fi and fantasy stories involve imaginary worlds, strange creatures and forces beyond those that we experience in the “real world.”
 For this reason, the two genres also tend to appeal to the same sorts of readers, those who yearn for an escape from the everyday.
 But beyond these broad similarities, sci-fi and fantasy bear some key distinctions that most people tend to overlook or ignore.

-You may think the need to distinguish between sci-fi and fantasy a minor point, yet another example of the perpetual hair-splitting that typifies the world of geekdom.
-But when it comes to writing in either of these genres, such distinctions are all-important.
+You may think the need to distinguish between sci-fi and fantasy is a minor point, yet another example of the perpetual hair-splitting that typifies the world of geekdom.
+But when it comes to writing in either of these genres, such distinctions are vitally important.

-If you’ve struggled to differentiate between the two genres, I’d like to offer a general rule to guide your thinking in this area.
+If you’ve struggled to differentiate between the two genres, I’d like to offer five few general guidelines to direct your thinking in this area.

-Science fiction always revolves around the introduction of a disruptive technology.
+Science fiction revolves around the introduction of a disruptive technology.

-Whether it’s time travel (Looper), artificial intelligence (2001: A Space Odyssey), the ability to predict crimes before they happen (Minority Report), artificial humans (Do Androids Dream of Electric Sheep?), terra-forming (Dune) or cloning (Brave New World), each sci-fi story revolves around a disruptive technology that completely reorders the world in its image.
+Whether it’s time travel (Looper), artificial intelligence (Ex Machina), the ability to predict crimes before they happen (Minority Report), cyborgs (Blade Runner), or cloning (Jurassic Park), each sci-fi story revolves around a disruptive technology that completely reorders the world in its image.

-This story pattern is similar whether the threat unleashed takes the form of a device or some sort of monster (Godzilla, Frankenstein) or alien (The Thing, Alien).
+This story pattern is similar whether the threat unleashed takes the form of a device (HAL 9000) or some sort of monster (Godzilla, Frankenstein).
 In the latter case, it’s the monster rather than a device that must be defeated or destroyed.
-But in the end, the technology that gave rise to it often targeted for destruction as well.
-(Think of the mob descending upon Dr. Frankenstein’s lab) to make sure the monster can never arise again.
+But in the end, the technology that gave rise to it is often targeted for destruction as well (think of the mob descending upon Dr. Frankenstein’s lab) to make sure the monster can never arise again.